Skip to main content

 ✓ Can Usually Go in Dumpster:

-Dishwashers, stoves, microwaves, range hoods (check with rental company)
+Dishwashers, stoves, microwaves, range hoods (always check with rental company first)

 ✗ Require Special Handling: